DRistau/ihavebeendays/PRIVACY.md

 ## About SPAM

-*IBeenDays* can be used as a personal productivity tool.
+*IHaveBeenDays* can be used as a personal productivity tool.
 To achieve this, we need to identify our users, and manage their tasks individually.

 Even though we have your email, we compromise in not sending to you